-This code of conduct outlines our expectations for participant behaviour at Hyperborea and it’s associated events, in any online forums moderated by HEAT and between any HEAT volunteers and attendees participating in pre and post event planning.
+This code of conduct outlines our expectations for participant behaviour at Hyperborea and it’s associated events.
+This includes any online forums moderated by HEAT and between any HEAT volunteers and attendees participating in pre and post event planning.

-Participation in HEAT events and it’s online forums is open to all; however, continued attendance and opportunities for participation can be revoked if a participant fails to respect other attendees or behaves in a way that endangers themselves, the event, or the broader community.
+Participation in HEAT events and it’s online forums are open to all; however, continued attendance and opportunities for participation can be revoked if you fail to respect other attendees or behave in a way that endangers yourself, the event, or the broader community.

 Please be conscious of your well-being and aware of your own needs.
 Practice self-care.
 Remember that we value self-reliance in our community.
 In general, HEAT encourages community members to work things out on their own to each person’s satisfaction.
-But there are some problems people can’t just work out on their own, please know that you can reach out to others for support if you need it.
+There are some problems you can’t work out on your own.
+If you find yourself in such a situation please reach out to others for support.
 An outcome where one community member backs away from the community out of fear that a certain person may be there is not acceptable.

-Expected behavior includes, but is not limited to:
+Expected behaviour includes, but is not limited to:

-- Consent has the support of our whole community.
-You are obligated to get someone’s consent in a sexual context, in a situation involving video or photography, or in any situation affecting the experience of another person at Hyperborea Events.
-For further information see our Boundaries & Consent guidelines.
+- Ensuring consent: consent has the support of our whole community.
+You are obligated to get someone’s consent in a sexual context, in a situation involving video or photography, or in any situation affecting the experience of another person at Hyperborea events.

-- Be considerate and respectful of fellow participants and the community around the event.
+- Being considerate and respectful of fellow participants and the community around the event.

-- Do not engage in non-consensual demeaning, discriminatory, or harassing behavior.
+- Refraining from demeaning, discriminatory, or harassing behaviour.

-Unacceptable behavior includes but is not limited to:
+Unacceptable behaviour includes but is not limited to:

-- Predatory behavior, defined as any unwanted and non-consensual form of the following: intimidation, harassment, stalking, verbal or physical abuse, violence against people or other’s property.
+- Predatory behaviour, defined as any unwanted and non-consensual form of the following: intimidation, harassment, stalking, verbal or physical abuse, violence against people or other’s property.

 - Non-consensual physical contact, including unwelcome sexual interaction.